PrisonTeam/Prison/test-plans/test-plans-prison-mine.md

 If testing on multiple server versions, then reload this page between tests so you can use the checkboxes to keep track of what you tested.
-If you encounter a bug, issues, or something that is suspicious, log it right away so it is not forgotten.
+If you encounter a bug, issues, or something that is suspicious, log it right away so it is not forgotten or missed.

+##### Ensure you have the correct permission to use the following commands.
+The easiest thing to do, is just OP yourself on the test servers.

 ##### Mine selection tool